La Sagesse School

-La Sagesse School was a 3–16, Roman Catholic, private school for girls in Jesmond, Newcastle upon Tyne, Tyne and Wear, England.
+La Sagesse School was a 3–18, Roman Catholic, private school for girls in Jesmond, Newcastle upon Tyne, Tyne and Wear, England.
 It was established in 1906 and closed in 2008.
 It occupied Jesmond Towers, a Grade II* listed building and was located in the Roman Catholic Diocese of Hexham and Newcastle.

 History

-Jesmond Towers was built to a gothic design in the early nineteenth century.
+Jesmond Towers was built to a gothic design in the early 19th century.
 In 1869 it was bought by Charles Mitchell and his wife, Anne, who made it their family home.
 Their son, who was a great art enthusiast, displayed important paintings in the lounge.
-In 1890, Anne's sister, Emily, who was in a state of depression following the death of her husband, threw herself from the battlements of Jesmond Towers and is said to haunt the building: she is referred to as the Pink Lady.
+In 1890 Anne's sister, Emily, who was in a state of depression following the death of her husband, threw herself from the battlements of Jesmond Towers and is said to haunt the building: she is referred to as the "Pink Lady".